vlastocom/sparql-connector/README.md

-# sparql2 - A new SPARQL HTTP client library
+# sparql-connector - A SPARQL HTTP client library
 SPAQL query library for SELECT and ASK queries against a SPARQL endpoint via HTTP.

-This code (and README) is using an earlier [eea/sparql-client](https://github.com/eea/sparql-client), which stopped being maintained in 2020 and the old code got very complicated, as it kept supporting old versions of Python.
+This code (and README) is building upon an earlier [eea/sparql-client](https://github.com/eea/sparql-client), which stopped being maintained in 2020 and the old code got very complicated, as it kept supporting old versions of Python.
 This package drops that support and makes it easier to be maintained against the new Python versions.

 The code will automatically convert literals to corresponding Python types.

 API is based on [SPARQL_JavaScript_Library](https://web.archive.org/web/20120518014957/http://www.thefigtrees.net/lee/sw/sparql.js)